dnnsharp/action-grid-guide/en/data-sources/custom-data-sources.md

 * **Filter Values**

   Fields that can be filtered will query the data source for a list of possible values.
 The data source would return all distinct values for the given fields.
-If you were doing SQL, you’d select distinct values.
+If you were doing SQL, you'd select distinct values.
 A nice touch would be to still applying the rest of the filter so all filter values have associated results.

 * **Delete**

-  Action Grid calls this method once for every entry that’s being deleted.
+  Action Grid calls this method once for every entry that's being deleted.
 This is an optional feature.

 * **Special Fields**

   There are some special fields that Action Grid needs to operate, such as the ID field or the URLs where entries can be added or edited.
 If you look at the Database Table data source, the ID is collected from the user using a parameter, while the Action Form data source implicitly sets the ID column based on its relationship with the Action Form reports table.

-Note that in many cases you don’t need to implement this interface directly, and instead you can derive from a specialised class.
+Note that in many cases you don't need to implement this interface directly, and instead you can derive from a specialized class.
 For this purpose, we present the `DnnSharp.ActionGrid.Core.DataSource.CachedDataSource` abstract class which caches data in a Lucene index, making it very fast for querying.
 In fact, the Action Form data source is derived from this.